 PROFESSOR Joint appointment in Political Studies and Gender Studies

 Sir Edward Peacock Chair in Gender and Politics

 Welfare; poverty; violence; Canadian social policy; an intersectional analysis of the Canadian second wave women's movement

-“Ontario and British Columbia Welfare Policy: Variants on a Neoliberal Theme,” with Lynne Marks, Special Issue on Feminist State Theory, Comparative Studies of South Asia, Middle East and Africa, Duke University Press, Vol. 30, No. 2, 2010, pp. 192-203.
+Little, M and L Marks, “Ontario and British Columbia Welfare Policy: Variants on a Neoliberal Theme,” Special Issue on Feminist State Theory, Comparative Studies of South Asia, Middle East and Africa, Duke University Press, Vol. 30, No. 2, 2010, pp. 192-203.

 POLS 382 - Women and Politics (Fall term)

 POLS 443/843 - Gender and Globalization (Winter term)